jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 ## Conclusion

-We've just successfully used Python abstract syntax trees to implement constant folding ourselves.
+We've successfully used Python abstract syntax trees to implement constant folding!
 We went over concepts like what abstract syntax trees are, how to traverse and modify them, and some of the node types in Python ASTs.

 ## Try yourself